valsorym/env/README.md

 If the structure implements Marshaler interface - the custom MarshalENV method - will be called.

-Structure fields may have a `env` tag as `env:"KEY[,SEP]"` where:
+Structure fields can has a `env` tag as `env:"key[,value[,sep]]"` where:

-   - KEY - matches the name of the key in the environment;
+   - key- matches the name of the key in the environment;
+   - value - default value;
-   - SEP - optional argument, sets the separator for lists (default: space).
+   - sep - optional argument, sets the separator for lists (default: space).

+\* If value contains `,` symbol:

+   - sequence can be written like {s,l,i,c,e}
+   - string can be written like 'Hello, world' or \"Hello, world\"

 Structure example: